 Each video is two minutes long, and there are a different number of videos per section.
 They are FREE to view and are excellent for those whose arthritis is slowing them down.

 The approach of moving regularly (2 minutes every 20 minutes) for general health is known to be effective.
 In fact, the most effective non-drug treatment for reducing pain and improving movement in osteoarthritis is exercise!
 It may not feel as though it is, but not moving causes stiffness which can be difficult to ease.

 It is necessary to stretch daily!
 It increases mobility and maintains the range of motion.
 Some studies suggest that regular stretching battles signs of aging, and all studies recommend stretching for osteoarthritis!

 Walking is Surprisingly Powerful for Arthritis

 Walking can be very painful, especially when the weather is damp.
 It’s fairly low impact on the joints, and the only other form of exercise that beats walking is swimming.

 Staying weightless and warm is good for your arthritic joints.
 But, if walking is a trial, why not try some trekking poles?
 They ease the strain on your knees and ankles and gets you moving all over.

 Walk or swim or try something else that appeals but keep moving.
 I wrote an article specifically for easing arthritic pain through exercise.

 Do you have osteoarthritis?
 What do you do to keep moving?
 Do you watch your diet?
 Do you take supplements?
+What do you think of the connection between exercise and arthritis?
 Let’s pool our information and see how many people we can help with this painful and debilitating part of aging.
 Please join the conversation below.